telerik/blazor-docs/knowledge-base/dropdowns-get-model.md

 ---
 title: Get model from dropodwn
-description: how to get a model from a dropdown instead of a primitive value
+description: how to get a model from a dropdown instead of a primitive value.
 type: how-to
 page_title: Get model from dropdown
 slug: dropdowns-get-model